-Q: Tell us a bit about yourself Cristiano, who you are, where are you from, and what you do?
+Q: Tell us a bit about yourself Cristiano – where are you from, and what you do?

 Q: What is your academic background, and what inspired you to choose this subject?

-My background is rooted in my Master in Geography focusing on the treatment of spatial information, additionally I am also a specialist in Education and hold an MBA in Project Management.
-When I first started thinking about my academic career, I wanted to choose something that could contribute to people's lives, I didn't think of a job just for financial reasons.
-I was seeking to study something that would add purpose and help people.
+My background is rooted in my Master in Geography, which focused on spatial information.
+Additionally, I am also a specialist in education and hold an MBA in Project Management.
+When I first started thinking about my academic career, I wanted to choose something that could contribute to people’s lives; I didn’t consider a job just for financial reasons.
+I sought to study something that would add purpose and help people.

-The choice of geography was due to the ability of geographical science to analyse the past - present context and even predict some future situations.
-Another factor that struck me about geography is that it is one of the few sciences that analyses all the separate parts and makes connections to understand issues as a whole.
-In other words: to solve certain problems, we need to study the culture, the climate, the vegetation, the relationships that occur to arrive at a conclusion.
-This Kantian influence in geography inspired me to think of solutions for anyone, especially those living in extreme poverty, poverty and other vulnerabilities.
-Thus, I specialize in inclusive education and project management, because with management techniques, public understanding plus all geographical elements, I can think of and propose solutions to improve people's quality of life.
+The choice of geography was due to the ability of geographical science to analyze the past and present contexts, and even predicting some future situations.
+Another factor that struck me about geography is that it is one of the few sciences that analyzes all the separate parts and makes connections to understand issues as a whole.
+In other words – to solve specific problems, we need to study the culture, climate, vegetation, and relationships that occur to arrive at a conclusion.
+This Kantian influence in geography inspired me to think of solutions for everyone, especially those living in extreme poverty, and with other vulnerabilities.
+I specialize in inclusive education and project management, because through management techniques, public understanding, and geographical knowledge, I can propose solutions to improve people’s quality of life.

 Q: How did you hear about PMD Pro and what interested you about it?